anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

 });
 ```

 At this point now the application now registers, installs, and activates!
-There's nothing here to help with the functionality yet so that is where the next event comes in
+There's nothing here to help with the functionality yet so that is where the next event comes in.

-Fetch:
+## Fetch

 **Important to note: Refreshing the page will not properly update the Service Worker if changed or updated, you must close any tabs of your app and reopen it in a new tab/window.
 This will ensure that the old Service Worker has enough time to be considered out of use and so will be updated properly.
 Check out the service worker reading in the [Main Outline Readme](../readme.md)**